94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 INSERT EDGE IF NOT EXISTS has_subtechnique VALUES "T####"->"T####.###"@0:();
 `

 5e.
-Repeat the steps 5a-5d, until the list IMISSTHEM is exhausted.
+Process all the techniques/subtechniques in the IMISSTHEM list.
 Batch all the nGQL statements into the single text (indicate it as RESULTINSERT) separating them by new line and present it to the user for verification.
 5f.
 Upon the user approval, execute RESULTINSERT

 STEP 6: create mitigation edges

 For each technique/subtechniaue from MWMLIST:

- * 6a. craete nGQL statements for mitigates edges (can batch multiple):
+ * 6a. create nGQL statements for mitigates edges (can batch multiple):

 text